ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 On an EBM, non-technical users can edit text, output PDF and web versions of their books, and collaborate on editing.
 The EBM stores each user's copy of the project in their own GitHub account, and behind the scenes uses GitHub pull requests for collaboration and review.

 This Git-based collaboration is often crucial.
-For instance, when we produced the 1500-page book *The Economy* in under ten months, we had four editors and two designers working on the same files at the same time, something that would have bene impossible in a traditional workflow.
+For instance, when we produced the 1500-page book *The Economy* in under ten months, we had four editors and two designers working on the same files at the same time, something that would have been impossible in a traditional workflow.

 ![]({{ site.baseurl }}/images/presentation-boston-201801-multiformat-book-production-20.jpg)